-Barcelona is the most visited city in Spain with many kinds of attractions.
-If you are looking for things to do in Barcelona, check here what is essential in your travel itinerary.
+Barcelona is the most visited city in Spain and holds many kinds of attractions.
+See next a list of things to do in Barcelona for a three days itinerary.

 Things to do in Barcelona